 Switch to the Editor tab and you can create layered composites using multiple files, or add graphical elements including text and shapes.
 While it’s nowhere near as comprehensive as Photoshop, it has the main tools that photographers are likely to need.

 Open the Create tab, and you’ll find an extensive set of options for making all kinds of physical output, including photobooks, calendars, prints and postcards.
-A wide range of templates are built in and really straightforward to use.
+A wide range of templates are built in and impressively straightforward to use.
 You can either print your creations at home, output them as PDF files, or order them via Zoner’s own online printing service.

 ZPS also makes it incredibly easy to share your photos as online albums via the firm’s Zonerama service, which is accessed from the left-hand browser panel.
 All you have to do is create a new folder in your Zonerama space and copy a selection of images across.
 Once they’re uploaded, they automatically appear as a nicely-designed gallery, complete with the ability to display images fullscreen or as slideshows.

 Galleries can either be made public, or hidden but shareable via an obscure URL.
 It’s possible to rename and edit files in a Zonerama browser window just as if they were in a local folder.
 Overall this is a a really easy way to present your images online in an attractive fashion, especially for those who are web-phobic and don’t to deal with the complexities of laying out their own website.